UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m1_proposal.md

 - He examines retrieved prices and extends the timeframe to include the last five years, attempting to ascertain whether food prices have truly increased.
 - He sees that food prices have indeed increased over the given timeframe, and appear to be increasing faster in recent months.
 - While this is concerning to him, Mr. Daniel is confused that his relatives across the country have not experienced the same thing.
 - He transitions to a geospatial view, which breaks his country into its constituent regions.
-The five-year trend is now highlighted by region.
+The five-year trend is now visualized by region.
 - From this, it is evident that his relatives are also correct - the price trends in their region have not increased significantly over the last five years.
 - Mr. Daniel has a complete understanding of regional trends in food prices, knows how best to plan his budget for the upcoming year, and resolves to contact his local governmental official to raise this issue.